Zassalamel123/Shoppinglist/README.md

 buy.

 First you create a List where you write down every item you want to buy for today and a Title of your list.
-A Json File with items and a Title of your Shopping-List will be written in your smartphone.
+A Json File with items and a Title of your Shopping-List will be created in your smartphone.

 After you create the List you can checkmark these items if you press on the name.